mauricenaef/birthhood/README.md

 ```
 ### Setting up the backend

-birthhoods backend is based on google firebase firestore.
+*birthhood*s backend is based on google firebase firestore.
 If you would like to run the application, you need to have a corresponding firebase account and project set up.

 To set up the app for your firebase backend, amend the src/environments/environment*.ts file accordingly.